 - Dry Bread – you can make your own dried bread cubes, or buy them in the deli or bakery section of the grocery store.
 You want them to be about ½” – ¾” in size.
 I like to use French bread, sourdough, or any other fresh bakery loaves.

-- Dry Cornbread - again, you can make your own Homemade Cornbread or purchase a pan from the store.
+- Dry Cornbread – again, you can make your own Homemade Cornbread, purchase a pan from the store, or make from a boxed cornbread stuffing mix (Jiffy cornbread dressing tastes great).
 It’s best to bake or buy it at least a day or two ahead of time if possible.
 This will make the drying process quicker and easier.

 - Onion – white or yellow onions work great.